rak-n-rok/Krake/README.md

 cloud user.
 The user's workloads are scheduled depending on both user requirements (hardware, latencies, cost) and platforms characteristics (energy efficiency, load).
 The scheduling algorithm can be optimized for example on latencies, cost, or energy.
+Krake can be leveraged for a wide range of application scenarios such as central management of distributed compute capacities as well as application management in Edge Cloud infrastructures.

 ## Getting Started

-In order to get started and play with Krake, you'll need to deploy besides Krake itself at least one Kubernetes cluster to act as a backend for Krake.
+In order to get started and play with Krake, you'll need to deploy Krake plus at least one Kubernetes cluster to act as a backend for Krake.
 We recommend [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/), which is a simple way to get a Kubernetes environment for development